Om2005Prakash/Om2005Prakash.github.io/_posts/2025-08-15-Unlearning.md

 ---

-## Looking Ahead
+## Further

-The method works remarkably well but raises a few open questions:

-- How many concepts can be edited before the model’s coherence breaks down?
-- Can we automate prompt generation to avoid overfitting?
-- Could causal tracing — like in LLMs — reveal *which layers* encode specific concepts in CLIP?

-These are the directions I’m currently exploring.
-The long-term goal is to build diffusion models that can **responsibly unlearn** — preserving creativity and safety side by side.

-If you’d like to dive deeper, the full code and experiments are available here:
+If you’d like to dive deeper, the full code and a detailed report of experiments are available here:
 👉 [Om2005Prakash/Editing-Concepts-in-Stable-Diffusion](https://github.com/Om2005Prakash/Editing-Concepts-in-Stable-Diffusion)

----

-*Thanks for reading.
-If you’re working on diffusion unlearning, I’d love to hear how you’re approaching the “forget without forgetting” challenge.*